 These blooms are very big and a large vase was needed to hold them all.
 While designing I simply alternated between the Juliet garden roses and the white O’Hara for a mixed rose bouquet.
 Both varieties of rose are stunning with their unique different shapes.
 They are super hardy and have not dropped a petal.
 Tomorrow marks a week since I received these fabulous blooms and they still look amazing!
 With their expert growing conditions as well as their well-thought-out packing and shipping these roses most certainly will have a long vase life.

 With their stunning layers of petals, unique shape and larger-sized blooms you can see why these white O’Hara and Juliet garden Roses are a popular flower for such a special day and simply perfect for a romantic wedding bouquet.
+If you are interested in preserving your roses be sure to visit my How to keep Roses alive forever (including 5 ideas for what to do with them) post.

 Thank you for visiting the blog today for a garden bouquet with White O’Hara Roses and Beautiful Peach Juliet Roses.
 A very special thank you to Grace Rose Farm for these incredible blooms!